ianjchadwick/fpga-audio-analyzer/README.md

 ### Component 2: FFT

 Our original plan was to use the Xilinx IP cores to do the FFT, however it turned out that they used the AXI interface, which was intended to be used with the MicroBlaze soft microprocessor and the Vivado SDK.
-We spent some time exploring this idea but it seemed to be a little bit beyond the scope of what we would realistically have time to learn and implement in the time we had.
+We spent some time exploring this idea and how to use them.

 ![alt_text](https://github.com/ianjchadwick/551_Project/blob/main/supplemental_files/presentation%20pictures/microblaze_example.jpg?raw=true "MicroBlaze Example")

-While the idea of instantiating a co-processor with its own program running on an iternal flash memory was pretty interesting, we felt that would be a different kind of project than we originally wanted to do, and so we decided to pivot to a DIT FFT algorithm.
+However, while the idea of instantiating a co-processor with its own program running on an iternal flash memory was pretty interesting, it seemed to be a little bit beyond the scope of what we would realistically have time to learn and implement in the time we had.
+So, we decided to pivot to a DIT FFT algorithm.

 ### Component 3: Comparing and Scoring